 For decades, steel has been the metal of choice throughout the industry for truck bodies.
 While steel has many advantages in terms of strength, an increasing number of truck makers and fleet owners are turning their attention toward aluminum as a viable alternative.
+The rising popularity of aluminum truck bodies has brought about the interesting steel vs aluminum debate.

 As with steel, there are many benefits of aluminum truck bodies.
 In the aluminum vs. steel truck frame debate, a lot of people have come to favor the former over the latter.
 An aluminum flatbed truck can offer increased workload and fuel efficiency.

 As the movement to establish aluminum enclosed truck bodies gains ground, truck makers are also taking notice of the savings that come with the production of aluminum truck parts.
-Simply put, aluminum is far cheaper to produce than steel because the majority of aluminum parts consist of recycled contents.
+Simply put, aluminum is far cheaper to produce than steel because the majority of aluminum truck parts consist of recycled contents.
 This, in turn, makes aluminum the most eco-friendly option for truck body production.

 One of the main benefits of aluminum truck models is the rust-resistant nature of aluminum alloys.
 When it comes to the parts that comprise a vehicle, rust-resistance is important because rust can literally eat holes into the body and engine of a truck.